 Six – Do what you love and have confidence in yourself.
 If you are putting your heart into what you’re doing, 9 times out of 10 you’re going to do it well.

-It’s like with the school.
-I spent two weeks on edge, really not enjoying myself and when I finally found my confidence everything got easier.
 I spent the whole first half of a shift at the restaurant the other day feeling like I was walking on thin ice.
 I had no reason to think so.
 I was second guessing everything I was doing and just waiting for someone to call me out on a mistake I was probably never going to make.
 Finally, about half way through lunch time a couple of lovely ladies came in for food and when they were paying the bill, one of them said I’d done really well and told me there’d be a job waiting for me at her restaurant if ever I wanted it.
 Then and there I finally realised I was doing okay, I stopped worrying and I started enjoying myself.
 The afternoon flew by and I’m certain my service got better too.
 Self-confidence is probably one of the hardest things to develop, but it is key.
 Don’t stress, you’re amazing, start believing it.